konstantin-evo/linkedin-skill-assessments-quizzes/java-quiz.md

 - [ ] Hello World!
 - [ ] It will throw runtime exception

 The `ArithmeticException` is thrown when an exceptional arithmetic condition has occurred.
-For example, an integer "divide by zero" throws an instance of this class.
+For example, an integer " divide by zero" throws an instance of this class.

 ```java
 public class ArithmeticException extends RuntimeException